peymanmajidi/termux-setup/README.md

 # First Time
-Before ay installation you should first `update` packages repositories like:
+Before any installation you should first `update` packages repositories like:
 `apt update`
+then go for installing your target app like:
+`apt install cmatrix`

 # Graphical Environment
 Enabling the X11 Repository